dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 **Existing Cloudify Manager**: in the next steps, we will need the credentials to access Cloudify Manager `CFY_USERNAME` and `CFY_PASSWORD`.
 We also need to obtain the Cloudify Manager's service certificate.
-This can either be an existing path `CLOUDIFY_SSL_CERT`.
+This can be an existing path `CLOUDIFY_SSL_CERT`.

 If this certificate is not available, download it directly from the server: